 It boasts a 145-hectare (360-acre) estate, which is constantly evolving, as the gardening team strive to retain the original intimacy and charm of this horticultural gem, while at the same time aiming to restore much of the estate to its former rural glory.
-It is also hosting a variety of fantastic events for 2019, which you don’t want to miss out on.
+It is also hosting a variety of fantastic events throughout the year, which you don't want to miss out on.

 These award-winning, enchanting gardens are the perfect spot for a morning or afternoon winter stroll.
 The six-acre garden haven is home to a multitude of plants known for thriving in different and difficult environments, ranging from water gardens to gravel gardens.